 All Title I professional development activities are correlated to each school's needs and planned through the staff development director that collaborates all activities and resources through Title II initiatives.
-Appropriate staff development is selected to support those activities described by each school's Continuous Improvement Plan (Schoolwide).
-District-wide staff development, provided through Title II funded Professional Development Specialist, is offered in support of those initiatives that are more global in nature.
+Appropriate staff development is selected to support those activities described by each school's Continuous Improvement Plan (School wide).
+District-wide staff development, provided through Title II funded Professional Development Specialists, is offered in support of those initiatives that are more global in nature.
 Title I classified staff is included in all activities.
 Appropriate staff development is selected to support those activities described by each school's Continuous Improvement Plan and the district objectives for highly qualified staff.
-Technology training is provided in support of approved software programs.
+Technology training is provided in support of approved software programs and will be a major area of PD for our teachers.
+This data was gathered from our needs assessments.

-(E) A description of how the local educational agency will coordinate and integrate services provided under this part with other educational services at the local educational agency or individual school level, such as:

-- Even Start, Head Start and other preschool programs, including plans for the transition of participants in such programs to local elementary school programs; and - Services for children with limited English proficiency, children with disabilities, migratory children, neglected or delinquent youth, and Indian children served under part A of Title VII, homeless children, and immigrant children in order to increase program effectiveness, eliminate duplication, and reduce fragmentation of the instructional program.
+- (E) A description of how the local educational agency will coordinate and integrate services provided under this part with other educational services at the local educational agency or individual school level, such as: - Even Start, Head Start, Reading First, Early Reading First, and other preschool programs, including plans for the transition of participants in such programs to local elementary school programs; and - Services for children with limited English proficiency, children with disabilities, migratory children, neglected or delinquent youth, and Indian children served under part A of Title VII, homeless children, and immigrant children in order to increase program effectiveness, eliminate duplication, and reduce fragmentation of the instructional program.